thunderbiscuit/tatooine/README.md

 Tatooine is a small bitcoin faucet application built with Ktor, a Kotlin asynchronous framework for creating microservices and web applications.
 The faucet was initially built for and is currently in production as part of the [Padawan Wallet](https://padawanwallet.com) project.

-Tatooine can run anywhere with a JVM runtime, and is most easily deployed using containers.
+Tatooine can run anywhere with a JVM runtime and is most easily deployed using containers.
 The `podman/` directory has the `Containerfile` necessary to build an image using Podman or Docker.

 <br/>

 ## Build the faucet

 You can build the project by running the `distTar` task like so

 ```shell
 ./gradlew distTar
 ```

 This will output a tarball in `/app/build/distributions/tatooine-0.8.0.tar` which you can extract anywhere you'd like using something like

 ```shell
 tar --extract --verbose --file ./app/build/distributions/tatooine-0.8.0.tar -C /target/path/for/faucet/
 ```

 The tarball opens up into a directory

 ```shell
 ❯ tree tattoine-0.8.0
 .